 - new therapies, such as enzyme replacement, to treat a broad spectrum of LSDs.
 Home enzyme treatment has improved quality of life for the majority of UK LSD patients;

-- the licencing of 7 drugs worldwide for LSDs (representing 2/3 of the drugs available) after groundbreaking clinical trials.
+- the licensing of 7 drugs worldwide for LSDs (representing 2/3 of the drugs available) after groundbreaking clinical trials.
 Two out of three of over 3,000 patients worldwide have benefited from drug treatment trialled in Manchester;

 - NHS clinical guidelines for improved/earlier LSD diagnosis and disease management.
-Children now have longer life expectancy as a result of effective treatment delivered at a much younger age than before;
+Children now have a longer life expectancy as a result of effective treatment delivered at a much younger age than before;

 - recognition that Manchester is a worldwide centre for LSDs.
 Nearly 16,000 samples for diagnosis of childhood genetic metabolic diseases from over 20 countries are analysed here each year;